-In the first case, the claim is grounded on a contractual breach, and the claimant or injured party is exonerated from demonstrating that a breach occurred, while the defendant or injuring party has the burden to prove that it has complied with the relevant contractual obligation (Supreme Court 30 October 2001, No. 13533).
+In the first case, the claim is grounded on a contractual breach, and the claimant or injured party is exonerated from demonstrating that a breach occurred as it has to be only alleged, while the defendant or injuring party has the burden to prove that it has complied with the relevant contractual obligation (Supreme Court 30 October 2001, No. 13533).
 The claimant or injured party shall, in any case, demonstrate the existence of the contract, the occurrence of a loss (as well as its quantification) and causation between the breach and the loss.
 Accordingly, when shareholders file a claim for damages on behalf of the company, ie, grounded on the failure of the board members or officers to comply with their duties, the shareholders (more correctly, the company) shall prove the existence of the contractual relationship between the parties and the damage, along with its quantification.
 On the other hand, the members of the board or officers shall prove that they complied with their duties or that the alleged damage cannot be attributed to their behaviour.

-If the shareholders act personally and in their own interest against the board members or officers, the general rule under article 2043 ICC will apply, and the plaintiff or injured party shall provide evidence of the unlawful act or omission committed by the director or officer.
+If the shareholders act personally and in their own interest against the board members or officers, the general rule under article 2043 ICC will apply, and the plaintiff or injured party shall provide evidence of the unlawful act or omission committed by the director or officer, the causation between the breach and the loss and the wilful misconduct or negligence of the director or officer.